Here come COVID-19 tracing apps – and privacy trade-offs

 Some countries and local governments are issuing voluntary government-designed apps that make information directly available to public health authorities.

-In Australia, more than 3 million people have downloaded such an app touted by the prime minister, who compared it to the ease of applying sunscreen and said more app downloads would bring about a “more liberated economy and society.”
-Utah is the first U.S. state to embrace a similar approach, one developed by a social media startup previously focused on helping young people hang out with nearby friends.
+In Australia, more than 3 million people have downloaded COVIDSafe, an app touted by the prime minister, who compared it to the ease of applying sunscreen and said more app downloads would bring about a “more liberated economy and society.”
+Utah is the first U.S. state to embrace a similar approach with an app called Healthy Together, developed by a social media startup previously focused on helping young people hang out with nearby friends.

 Both these apps record a digital trail of the strangers an individual encountered.
 Utah’s goes even further, using a device’s location to help track which restaurants or stores a user has visited.